idris-lang/Idris-dev/docs/reference/misc.rst

    source <(idris --bash-completion-script `which idris`)

-To enable completion permenatly you must either:
+To enable completion permanently you must either:

 * Modify your bash init script with the above command.